Family Asks For Help Finding Deadly Shooting Suspect, Ending Gun Violence

 AURORA, Colo.
-(CBS4)– More than one month after a gunman opened fire at an Aurora nightclub, killing one, the family of the victim is rallying the community together.
+(CBS4)– More than one month after a gunman opened fire in a parking lot of an Aurora nightclub, killing one, the family of the victim is rallying the community together.

-Dejon Williams, 37, was killed in the early morning hours of the Memorial Day holiday weekend at The Kasbah Nightclub off 6th Avenue.
+Dejon Williams, 37, was killed in the early morning hours of the Memorial Day holiday weekend.

 His wife, Shanan Daugherty, told CBS4’s Dillon Thomas that Williams was attempting to break up a fight when he was shot.